Sparsh-Verencar/Poc-experiments/README.md

 LEX PROGRAMS (FLEX)

 This repository contains Lex (Flex) programs used for Compiler Design experiments.
+Use the setup files to download flex and dev cpp.

 ------------------------------------------------------------
 PREREQUISITES